-(SHAPS) is at the forefront of teaching and research in the humanities in Australia.
+The School of Historical and Philosophical Studies (SHAPS) is at the forefront of teaching and research in the humanities in Australia.
 We have a team of dedicated academic and professional staff in the disciplines of History, Philosophy, Classics and Archaeology, History and Philosophy of Science, Hebrew and Jewish Studies, and the Grimwade Centre for Cultural Materials Conservation.

-The Faculty welcomes applications from History Specialists to fill the role of Lecturer in East Asian History and to complement its strengths and support its teaching and research objectives.
-The successful applicant will be expected to teach, research, supervise and administer at a level commensurate with a Level B Lecturer.
+The Faculty welcomes applications from History specialists to fill the role of Senior Lecturer in History and to complement its strengths and support its teaching and research objectives.
+The successful applicant will be expected to teach, research, supervise and administer at a level commensurate with a Level C Senior Lecturer.

-The applicant must have demonstrated research in any aspect of East Asian History, with capacity to teach Chinese history essential.
-In addition they should be able to teach other Asian History subjects in line with the current History curriculum, as well as being open to developing new subjects relating to their specialism.
+The applicant must have demonstrated research in any aspect of early modern European history and culture, and be able to teach, among other things, the French Revolution and the history of sexuality.
 The applicant must have a record of high-level research performance through the steady production of refereed publications.
-The successful applicant will also be able to demonstrate grantwinning potential in their research field.
-The successful applicant will contribute to teaching at undergraduate, honours and postgraduate levels, and will undertake research or engage in professional activities appropriate to their discipline area.
-They will undertake administration primarily relating to their activities within the Faculty.
+The successful applicant will also be able to demonstrate significant grant-winning potential in these fields.
+The successful applicant will be responsible for teaching to a high standard at both the undergraduate and postgraduate levels and developing new subjects as appropriate.
+Supervision of research higher degree (MA and PhD) students is also a requirement.

-The successful candidate will have a proven capability to make a substantial contribution to research and engagement in the discipline of History and will aspire to cultivate research links and networks with other groups on campus, as well as with external networks and partners both nationally and internationally.
+The successful candidate will have a proven capability to make a significant contribution to research and engagement in the discipline of History and will aspire to cultivate research links and networks with other groups on campus, as well as with external networks and partners both nationally and internationally.
 The candidate will also take on administrative tasks associated with the appointment such as supervision of casual staff associated with their teaching area.